tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ This white-metal staff is topped with the skull of a wizard of prodigious power, probably a lieutenant of a former Archmage.
 It laughs maniacally and blazes with unholy light when you activate the staff.
 Any creatures damaged by your attack this round that have 20 or fewer hit points remaining afterwards are instantly torn apart by the power of the staff (epic: 40 hit points or fewer).

 **Quirk:** Prone to acts of pointless malice.

 ---

+#### Staff of Elven Fire

+When you teleport, one nearby enemy who you are not engaged with before or after your teleport takes damage equal to your level.

+**Quirk:** Thinks elves are the coolest.

+---